-You may either create a new meld of at least three cards, or you may add one or more cards to an existing meld displayed on the mat.
-You may add to any displayed meld, whether it originated from your hand or the opponent's.
-Similarly, your opponent may add cards to melds you put down when you have knocked.
+You may either create a new meld, or you may add one or more cards to an existing meld displayed on the mat.
+You may add to any displayed meld, whether it originated from one of your turns or one of the opponent's.
+Similarly, your opponent may add cards to melds you initiate.